Ashish89Rangari/DevSecOps-Multi-Tier-With-Database/README.md

 7. UNIT TEST CASES (2nd Level security) test cases stage is used to find application source code is working the same way as supposed to (Ex: a + b = c)
    For this we have to write test cases, if the code is not working as expected then code must have bugs or issues in source code.

+8. SonarQube (3rdLevel security):  It will perform 2 task
+   a) Code Quality Check
+   b) Code Coverage

+10.